cartheur/aiventure-david/README.md

 And is evolving into:

 * Head redesign for the bipedal robot using the native code files from Poppy but advancing using Solidworks.
 This head will encapsulate a Liva minicomputer.
-(October 2022 - Present)
+(Started October 2022)
 * Battery compartment and battery to remove the plugged-in power supply.
 It does run on a 40Ah cell but is pretty power thirsty, even while idle.
 (Scheduled October 2023)

 As an increasing complexity of behaviour and implementation.
 Here at the Generation-Three of the work, currently what is necessary is a stationary test as I complete some animation-training code.
 I will describe this is in greater detail later.